The Act on Distance Contracts and Off-Premises Contracts

 Request the assistance of ARN if you can’t arrive at a mutually agreed solution with the company

-• The amount you and the company are in dispute about is SEK 500 or more (different value thresholds apply for different fields).
+The amount you and the company are in dispute about is more then ARN's value limitations (different value thresholds apply for different fields).
+You cannot include the application fee to ARN.

 Submit an application on ARN’s website